sakhmatd/tokenadapt/README.md

 # TokenAdapt

 TokenAdapt is a Tokenizer Transplantation Tool that allows users to seamlessly transplant tokenizers between language models while preserving semantic meaning.
-This tool is designed for users who want to adapt models for specific tasks or datasets without losing the integrity of the original embeddings.
+This tool is designed for users who want to adapt models for specific tasks or datasets without losing the integrity of the original embeddings, using intelligent 0-shot initialization heuristics.

 ## Installation